The #1 Misconception About Tinnitus Treatment

 What is clinically significant tinnitus?

 Around 100 million Americans have some form of tinnitus.
 If you ask them to concentrate in a quiet environment, they’ll say, “Yes, I can hear it”.
-However, it mostly just fades into the background.
-The hearing nerves are hyperactive per above, but the brain simply ignores it as irrelevant.
+However, most of the time, their awareness of it just fades into the background.
+The hearing nerves are hyperactive per above, but the brain simply ignores the signal as irrelevant.
 This happens with sensory processing all of the time.
 It's called habituation.

 Imagine the feeling of your socks on your feet.
 All day long, your brain receives sensory information from your feet, but you never think about it or notice it.
 However, when I ask you to pay attention to the feeling, you can easily feel the socks on your feet.